The Conversation Project

 Other research libraries, such as University of California-Riverside Library, have begun to develop similar projects and reference our project as inspiration.

-The “Conversation Project” has also helped lay the groundwork for our U-LINK partnership with the Office of Research that emerged in 2018.
-For the last three years, librarians have been participating on grant-funded interdisciplinary research teams working on societal problems.
+The “Conversation Project” helped lay the groundwork for our U-LINK partnership with the Office of Research that emerged in 2018.
+In this partnership, librarians have served as team members on interdisciplinary research teams working on societal problems.